 - Possibly a bit extra for food and tea/coffee for the nanny.

 - Holiday pay and other costs associated with being an employer.

 - You will also have some additional wear and tear on the house furnishings, and toys because your child is being cared for at home rather than elsewhere during the day.

 For a NZ professional nanny live-in (often this is a temporary arrangement for parents who are travelling or in emergencies when a parent goes into hospital):

 - Pay at least the minimum hourly wage.
 Check with the Department of Labour if you should also pay when the nanny is sleeping but still responsible for the children as this is a bit of a grey area in employment law.

 - Charge separately the cost of board which may come off the hourly wage.

 Subsidies You May Be Eligible For

-For information on government funding that goes to licensed early childhood services if you enrol your child with one, click here.
+For information on government funding that goes to a licensed early childhood service if you enrol your child with one, click here.